 a.
-Detached and Attached Single-Family Single Detached and Middle Housing Residential Uses
+Single Detached and Middle Housing Residential Uses

-The amount of disturbance allowed within an HCA for detached and attached single family residential uses, including any related public facilities as required by Section 19.700 Public Facility Improvements, shall be determined by subtracting the area of the lot or parcel outside of the HCA from the maximum disturbance area calculated per Figure 19.402.11.D.1.a.
+The amount of disturbance allowed within an HCA for residential uses, including any related public facilities as required by Section 19.700 Public Facility Improvements, shall be determined by subtracting the area of the lot or parcel outside of the HCA from the maximum disturbance area calculated per Figure 19.402.11.D.1.a.
 Such disturbance shall be subject to the mitigation requirements described in Subsection 19.402.11.D.2.

-Figure 19.402.11.D.1.a Method for Calculating Allowable Disturbance within an HCA for Detached and Attached Single-Family Single Detached Dwellings and Middle Housing Residential Uses
+Figure 19.402.11.D.1.a Method for Calculating Allowable Disturbance within an HCA for Single Detached Dwellings and Middle Housing Residential Uses

-X = The maximum potential disturbance area within the HCA, which is 50% of the total HCA, up to a maximum of 5,000 sq ft.
+${f X}$ = The maximum potential disturbance area within the HCA , which is 50% of the total HCA, up to a maximum of 5,000 sq ft.